BigelowLab/sag-mg-recruit/README.md

-  --log TEXT             name of log file, else, log sent to standard out --concatenate BOOLEAN  include concatenated SAG in analysis  [default: True] --checkm BOOLEAN       should checkm be run on the SAGs?  [default: True] -h, --help             Show this message and exit.
+  --log TEXT             name of log file, else, log sent to standard out --concatenate BOOLEAN  include concatenated SAG in analysis  [default: True] --checkm BOOLEAN       should checkm be run on the SAGs?  [default: True] --keep_coverage        if you want to keep the genome coverage table (large) -h, --help             Show this message and exit.
 ```

 ### Input details: